smartface/sf-plugin-firebase/README.md

 ```

 **Step 5**
-- By default, crashlytic and its ndk is disabled so enable it, apply plugins & specify library project as below;
+- By default, crashlytic and its ndk is disabled so enable it, apply plugins & specify library project in dependencies.gradle which is located under `~/workspace/config/Android` folder.
+Such as;
 - (Optional) Add [Firebase Performance Monitoring](https://firebase.google.com/docs/perf-mon)
 ```groovy
 dependencies {